PoliticalGraveyard.com

 Dorothy Domeika — of Fairfield, Fairfield County, Conn.
 Republican.
 Delegate to Republican National Convention from Connecticut, 2008.
 Female.
 Still living as of 2008.

 Donna Donovan — of Glastonbury, Hartford County, Conn.
-Candidate for Presidential Elector for Connecticut.
+Reform candidate for Presidential Elector for Connecticut, 1996 (on behalf of H. Ross Perot and Pat Choate).
 Female.
 Still living as of 1996.

 Elizabeth Doolan — of Bridgeport, Fairfield County, Conn.
 Democrat.
 Alternate delegate to Democratic National Convention from Connecticut, 1948.
 Female.
 Presumed deceased.
 Burial location unknown.